theJYC/checkedin./README.md

 ### Isn't this a redundant reiteration of a generic Calendar application?

-In a way, CheckedIn is similar to other conventional online calendars in that it is a platform on which users can keep a record of their schedules and store it on their electronic devices.
+In a way, CheckedIn is similar to conventional online calendars in that it is a platform on which users can keep a record of their schedules and store it on their electronic devices.

-However, the area whereby CheckedIn excels is the layer of minimalism that is applied to the existing online calendar concept, resulting in enhanced usability and functionality.
+However, the area whereby CheckedIn excels is the layer of minimalism that is applied to the existing calendar concept, resulting in enhanced and much simpler UX.

-**Whereas other Calendar applications allow users to input and review _all_ types of events to the platform, CheckedIn's competitive edge is its simple purpose of being the designated, one-stop platform to keep up with human connections (a singular category) through substantially simpler usability.**
+**Compared to other Calendar applications whereby the user may get lost amidst the wide range of events that are stored on their respective platforms, CheckedIn stands out in its sole purpose of allowing users to record and easily visualise their CheckIn appointments, adding greater emphasis on contact name CheckIn due date**

 ### Would the author be open to adding a reminder functionality, perhaps in the form of push-notifications, etc?

 With CheckedIn's guiding philosophies of user-centricity and minimalism, the author intends for the application to not have any notifying features that would remind the user at calculated intervals.

-**This is because the author believes the user should claim full agency with regards to their use of CheckedIn, not the other way round whereby the application dictates the user and make them dependant to technology.**
+**This is because the author believes the user should claim full agency with regards to their use of CheckedIn, not the other way round whereby the application dictates the user and make them become dependent to technology such as this one.**

-**While online and electronic in its very nature, CheckedIn can be approached the same way an offline medium would be used; the user picks up the platform only when they feel obliged to do so.**
+**While online and electronic in its very nature, CheckedIn can be approached the same way an offline medium would be used; the user picks up the platform when-- and only when-- they feel obliged to do so.**

 ### Will CheckedIn become a native mobile application?